 What is a customer testimonial?

-“Boiling it down, a testimonial is basically a positive story that a customer wants to share about their experience with your company,” Sivesind says.
+“A testimonial is basically a positive story that a customer wants to share about their experience with your company,” Sivesind says.

-“Reviews are more of an interactive exchange,” Sivesind says.
+“Customer reviews are more of an interactive exchange,” Sivesind says.
 “You’re asking everyone for input, whether that’s praise or constructive feedback—so not always good.”

 Why do customer testimonials matter?